dotnet/EntityFramework.Docs/entity-framework/core/modeling/generated-properties.md

 ## Conventions

-By convention, primary keys that are of an integer or GUID data type will be setup to have values generated on add.
+By convention, non-composite primary keys of type short, int, long, or Guid will be setup to have values generated on add.
 All other properties will be setup with no value generation.

 ## Data Annotations